spritlesoftware/our-website/content/english/software_services.md

   title : "Why Choose Us?"
   description : "Starting from scratch or pulling the sledge from the middle, we assist you Top to Bottom"
   items:
-  - name: "Digital Healthcare Services"
+  - name: "Transparency is Key"
     event: true
-    target: "/services/digital-healthcare-innovations/"
+    target: "#"
     imageevent: true
     image: "images/home/serviceimages/Digital-healthcare.webp"
-    content: "Leveraging a wide range of Custom Digital Healthcare Software Development for better tomorrow..."
+    content: "We do not hide anything.
+You get what you see!"

-  - name: "Custom Software Development"
+  - name: "Software that is reliable"
     event: true
     target: "/services/custom-software-development/"
     imageevent: true
     image: "images/home/serviceimages/custom-software-dev.webp"
-    content: "We bring your vision of ideal software to life with our potential Development team in place..."
+    content: "Best code quality with our app developer services at stipulated budget."

-  - name: "AI and ML Services"
+  - name: "Test & Evaluation"
     event: true
     target: "/services/ai-ml-application-development-services"
     imageevent: true
     image: "images/home/serviceimages/al-ml.webp"
-    content: "Tomorrow is already here.
-In awe of the possibilities the future has to offer excited us to contribute more..."
+    content: "We test, and test, and test until there are no breakpoints"

 verticals:
-  title : "Just follow the 3 step rule to get started" layout : "services" draft : false
+  title : "Just follow the 3-Step Rule to get started" layout : "services" draft : false
   services:
   - name : "1"
     color : "#F3FCFD"
-    contents : "Send your ideas to us as a request for proposal (RFP)"
+    contents : "Send your ideas to us as a Request For Proposal (RFP)"

   - name : "2"
     color : "#FFFCF4"
-    contents : "Send your ideas to us as a request for proposal (RFP)"
+    contents : "Get the Proposal with estimates for your idea"

   - name : "3"
     color : "#FFF4F4"
-    contents : "Send your ideas to us as a request for proposal (RFP)"
+    contents : "Talk with our Team & Kick start the development."

 benefits:
   title : "The benefits of choosing spritle as your tech partner"